excsn/futures_orchestra/README.USAGE.md

     println!("Cancelling tasks with label: {}", label_critical);
     pool.cancel_tasks_by_label(&label_critical);

-    // Await results (task1 should be cancelled, task2 should complete if its duration is short)
-    // For this example, my_long_task(2) will also likely be cancelled if it started
-    // or may complete if cancellation is very fast and it hasn't been picked up yet.
-    // In a real scenario, its duration would differ or it wouldn't share the cancellation signal.

     match task1.await_result().await {
         Err(futures_orchestra::PoolError::TaskCancelled) => println!("Task 1 correctly cancelled."),
         res => println!("Task 1 result: {:?}", res),